zsongit/easyaiot/ README_en.md

 <p><img src=".image/联系方式.jpg" alt="Contact QR Code" width="30%"></p>

 ### Knowledge Planet:
-- Join Knowledge Planet voluntarily with payment for consultations, access to materials, and entry into WeChat technical groups.
+- Voluntarily join with payment for consultations, resource access, and entry into WeChat technical groups.
-- If you are a student facing financial constraints, you may add my WeChat.
-Sponsor any amount to join the technical exchange group and Knowledge Planet.
+- Students may sponsor any amount to join both the WeChat technical group and Knowledge Planet.
 [Though not a bright pearl, I aspire to be fertile soil that nurtures new sprouts into pillars.]
 <p>
 <img src=".image/知识星球.jpg" alt="Knowledge Planet" width="30%">
 </p>